temporalio/documentation/docs/go-sessions.md

 Before using the session framework to write your Workflow code, you need to configure your worker to process sessions.
 To do that, set the `EnableSessionWorker` field of `worker.Options` to `true` when starting your worker.

 The most important APIs provided by the session framework are `workflow.CreateSession()` and `workflow.CompleteSession()`.
-The basic idea is that all the activities executed within a session will be processed by the same worker and these two APIs allow you to create new sessions and close them after all activities finish executing.
+The basic idea is that all the Activities executed within a session will be processed by the same worker and these two APIs allow you to create new sessions and close them after all Activities finish executing.

 Here's a more detailed description of these two APIs: